bgatellier/scodi/packages/observatory/README.md

     npm install @scodi/cli
     ```

-2. [Optional] Customize the _Mozilla Observatory_ scanner
+2. [Optional] Customize the _MDN HTTP Observatory_ scanner

-    By default, the scanner used is the public one, but you can use your own: [from a local codebase](https://github.com/mozilla/http-observatory#running-a-scan-from-the-local-codebase-without-db-for-continuous-integration) or [with Docker](https://github.com/mozilla/http-observatory#running-a-local-scanner-with-docker).
+    By default, the scanner used is the public one, but you can use your own.

     In this case, you must provide the following env values:
     ```dotenv